hakavlad/tird/README.md

   - hiding encrypted data;
   - plausible deniability.
 - Providing a stable encryption format with no [cryptographic agility](https://en.wikipedia.org/wiki/Cryptographic_agility) for long-term data storage.
-- No [feature creep](https://en.wikipedia.org/wiki/Feature_creep): refusal to implement features that are not directly related to primary security goals.
+- Simplicity and no [feature creep](https://en.wikipedia.org/wiki/Feature_creep): refusal to implement features that are not directly related to primary security goals.

 ## Cryptographic primitives